 Prepare the Nursery

 Prepare the nursery first thing.
 You can’t move into your new home without a designated space for the baby.
-Get help with painting the nursery as well as filling it with all the furniture you will need, such as changing table, crib and more.
+Get help with painting the nursery as well as filling it with all the furniture you will need, such as a changing table, crib, and more.
 You want to be well prepared in case the baby comes early.

 Take Care of Yourself

 Moving is no time to let self-care fall by the wayside.
-Pamper yourself, take frequent breaks, stay hydrated and take all the help you can get.
+Pamper yourself, take frequent breaks, stay hydrated, and take all the help you can get.
 Moving is not easy – for anyone – so know your limits and treat yourself well.
 Get a massage, take in a movie, soak in a warm bubble bath – whatever it takes to recharge and reconnect.